topkecleon/telegram-bot-bash/doc/6_reference.md

 Since version 0.94 jsshDB functions support file locking with flock. write/update operations are serialised with flock to wait until previous operations are finished, see "man flock" for information.
 To avoid deadlocks we use a timeout of 10s for write and 5s for read operations.

+Every jssh_*DB function exist as jssj_*DB_async also.
-In case flock is not availibe or you don't want locking, jsshDB functions will be used without file locking.
+In case flock is not availibe or you don't want locking, jssh_*DB_async functions without file locking will be used.

 *Example:* for allowed file names:
 ```bash